krish0706/digital-compass/Readme.md

 ## Testing Procedure

 ### Display
-A self-test sequence is provided on the start of the state machine where the display runs through all of its configuration.
-This test state can be observed for Display Ram Mapping Issue( if characters are not printed properly) or for dead pixels etc
+A self-test sequence is provided on the start of the state machine where the display runs through all of its configurations.
+This test state can be observed for Display RAM Mapping Issue( if characters are not printed properly) or for dead pixels.

 ### Magentometer
 Two facilites for calibration are provided, on board and an accompanying python file.
 The python file based calibration is more accurate since it provides a scale factor as well.
 Incase of inaccurate reading, recalibration must be done.